CafeVariomeUoL/cv3-docs/Writerside/topics/dependent-services-configuration.md

 }
 ```

-If authentication is not enabled, the username and password can be left empty, or use anything.
+If authentication is not enabled, the username and password can be left empty or set to any value.

 ## Redis